American Express vs. Bank Of America

 Potential Drawbacks

-• American Express has an F rating from the BBB and is not accredited.
+• American Express has an F BBB rating and is not accredited.

 Bank of America